smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **Her Body and Other Parties** by Carmen Maria Machado and **How Long 'til Black Future Month?** by N.K.
 Jemisin, each read 8 times

 **TOTAL**: 746 books read, with 437 unique titles.
+740 books were claimed to qualify for hard mode.
 330 books were used only once for this square.
 Skipped 37 times.
 Substituted 18 times.